lucasrafaldini/just_because_I_can/README.md

 # just_because_I_can
-Algorithms I think about and implement just because I can (and it make me learn something).
+Algorithms I think about and implement just because I can (and it makes me learn something).